agni-datta/csLaTeX/csbook/README.md

 #### Engine and Mathematics Policy

 - Every LuaLaTeX branch except `kpfonts` loads explicit OTF or TTF files.
 The `kpfonts` branch uses `kpfonts-otf` as its native loader.
 - Every branch requests lining, tabular figures.
-The monospaced figure feature is expressed as `Monospaced` in OpenType configuration.
+Inconsolata supplies monospaced text and the explicit `\mathtt` alphabet in branches that use the shared mono helper; Latin Modern and Concrete retain their matching mono families.
+Biolinum supplies `\mathsf` in the non-Latin-Modern pdfLaTeX branches.
 - The pdfLaTeX Latin Modern branch loads `amssymb` and `mathtools`.
 Baskervaldx and Libertine load `mathtools` after their math packages.
-- The pdfLaTeX Palatino branch loads the integrated `newpx` package with `theoremfont,trueslanted,largesc,tighter,t,lf,amsthm,vvarbb`; it does not load `amssymb` or `mathtools`.
+- The pdfLaTeX Palatino branch loads `mathpazo[sc,noBBpl]`, scaled Type 1 Biolinum, and scaled Inconsolata; it declares the STIX/BBOLDX/Dutch math alphabets directly and explicitly assigns Biolinum to `\mathsf` and Inconsolata to `\mathtt`.
 - `bm` loads after the complete pdfLaTeX math configuration.
 LuaLaTeX relies on `unicode-math` bold alphabets.

 ### API